v-pbartley/openhack-mc4h/Challenge-01/Readme.md

-# Challenge 1 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)
+# Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)

 ## Introduction

-Welcome to Challenge 1!
+Welcome to Challenge-01!

 In this challenge, you will use an Azure Resource Manager (ARM) template to deploy **Azure API for FHIR** (PaaS), **FHIR-Proxy** (OSS), and **FHIR-Bulk Loader** (OSS).
 In addition, you will set up a **Postman** environment to make REST API calls to Azure API for FHIR.